* Q4 sales $1.13 bln vs est $1.15 bln

 In contrast, Kors lifted its revenue forecast for its year ending March after reporting quarterly sales that beat estimates.

-Net sales at Coach fell 1.8 percent to $1.13 billion in the fourth quarter, missing the average analyst estimate of $1.15 billion.
+For Coach, net sales fell 1.8 percent to $1.13 billion in the fourth quarter, missing the average analyst estimate of $1.15 billion.

-Excluding items, the company earned 50 cents per share, beating estimates by 1 cent.
+Excluding items, Coach earned 50 cents per share, beating estimates by 1 cent.

 (Reporting by Siddharth Cavale and Uday Sampath Kumar in Bengaluru; Editing by Maju Samuel and Sriraj Kalluvila)